pantheon-systems/documentation/source/docs/articles/sites/code/using-sendgrid-for-outbound-email.md

 ### 2. Download the WordPress SendGrid Plugin

 The official [SendGrid Plugin](https://wordpress.org/plugins/sendgrid-email-delivery-simplified/) replaces the wp_mail function with API integration.
-This allows users to send mail regardless of blocked ports by their ISP.

-**Note**: At this time, the SendGrid SMTP configuration is not compatible with Pantheon due to the requirement of short tags.
-See [Known Limitations](/docs/articles/drupal/known-limitations#php-short-tags) for more information on PHP short tags.

-To install, download the latest release and place it in the _code/wp-content/plugins_ directory.
+Install and activate the latest release and place it in the _code/wp-content/plugins_ directory.

 ### 3. Add Your SendGrid Account Details

 Once you have installed and activated the plugin, simply enter your SendGrid account credentials and select _API_ as the protocol to send mail with.
 Next, enter the sending email address and a reply email address (optional).
 You can send test messages from the settings panel of the plugin to ensure your configuration is working.

+**Note**: At this time, the SendGrid SMTP configuration is not compatible with Pantheon due to the requirement of short tags.
+See [Known Limitations](/docs/articles/drupal/known-limitations#php-short-tags) for more information on PHP short tags.

 ![WP Settings example](https://www.getpantheon.com/sites/default/files/docs/wordpress/sendgrid_wpconfig)​